Previous development applications and approvals

 - infrastructure agreement applying to the premises that Council is party to

-- infrastructure agreements (with another agency, e.g. QUU) applying to the premises - where Council has been given a copy under section 153 of the Planning Act 2016
+- infrastructure agreements (with another agency, e.g. QUU) applying to the premises - where Council received a copy under section 153 of the Planning Act 2016

-- description of each proposed amendment of a planning scheme Council had proposed to be made to the planning scheme, but has not yet been adopted.
+- description of each proposed amendment of a planning scheme Council had proposed to the planning scheme, but not adopted yet.

 Full planning and development certificates

 Full certificates are generally for commercial enterprises.
-A Full Certificate establishes Council's conditions for development approval, states whether or not the conditions have been complied with and describes any outstanding conditions.
+A full certificate establishes Council's conditions for development approval.
+It states whether or not the conditions were complied with and describes any outstanding conditions.

 - if there was an infrastructure agreement that Council is party to, including:

-- any obligations that have not been fulfilled, including details of the nature and extent of non-fulfilment
+- any obligations not fulfilled, including details of the nature and extent of non-fulfilment

-- details of any security given and whether any payment required under the security has been made
+- details of any security given and whether required payment under the security was paid

-- advice of any prosecution for a development offence in relation to the premises that the local government is aware of; or proceedings for a prosecution for a development offence in relation to the premises that Brisbane City Council is aware of.
+- advice of any prosecution for a development offence in relation to the premises that the local government is aware of or proceedings for a prosecution for a development offence in relation to the premises that Council is aware of.